Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/theme-parque/rules/_index.md

 * Pawns placed that way only score **half** of the attraction's points (rounded down).
 * You may also move that pawn later, but only to a different **unfinished queue**.
 This replaces your usual claim action that round.

-Other ways to create a more "friendly" game of Theme Parque are ...
+Other ways to create a **"friendlier"** game of Theme Parque are ...

 * To play in teams.
 * Or to print the pawns twice so everyone can claim 6 things.